telerik/reporting-docs/using-reports-in-applications/dot-net-core-support.md

-This article explains how to use reports in a .NET Core application for Windows, Linux, and macOS platforms.
+This article explains how to use reports in a.NET Core application for Windows, Linux, and macOS platforms.

-Telerik Reporting provides a set of assemblies and NuGet packages designed for .NET Core projects.
+Telerik Reporting provides a set of assemblies and NuGet packages designed for.NET Core projects.
 The NuGets are available in the          [Telerik NuGet feed](https://docs.telerik.com/reporting/add-the-telerik-private-nuget-feed-to-visual-studio).
 Additionally, thе assemblies are available in the Telerik Reporting installation directory         __\Bin\netstandard2.0\__  and          __\Bin\netcoreapp3.1\__  folders.
-The assemblies target .NET Standard 2.0 and the desktop viewers target .NET Core 3.1, which ensures compatibility with a greater variety of frameworks and applications.
+The assemblies target.NET Standard 2.0 and the desktop viewers target.NET Core 3.1, which ensures compatibility with a greater variety of frameworks and applications.
 The NuGet packages resolve the external dependencies to provide better dependency management and code portability.

 ## Requirements

 * ASP.NET Core 2.1 or newer for web projects

-* .NET Core 3.1 or newer for desktop projects
+*.NET Core 3.1 or newer for desktop projects

 The following NuGet packages are required.
 When using our *NuGet*  packages, the required dependencies are resolved automatically.
 Otherwise, they need to be manually added to the project.